 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

 Stethoscope.
 Stethoscope used to listen to noises made within the body by the heart, lungs and digestive system.
-It is comprised of two earpieces (at top), tubing, and a round sound-detecting device (silver).
+It is comprised of two earpieces (at bottom), tubing, and a round sound-detecting device (silver).
 The sound-detecting device has a wide diameter diaphragm to listen to high-pitched sounds; the smaller concave bell side with hole is used to listen to low-pitched sounds.
 Internal noises can be heard by pressing the device against a patient's body.
 A stethoscope is useful in the diagnosis of respiratory ailments of the lungs, abnormalities of the heart, and movements in the digestive system.

 Model release not required.
 Property release not required.